Coronavirus & Summer Learning

 Information for Families

-We will be monitoring the coronavirus situation carefully and following all guidelines set by our District and and State Health Department.
-The purpose of this newsletter is to share facts and information and provide you with some online learning resources.
+The purpose of this newsletter is to share facts and information and provide you with some online learning resources and community resources.
 This is a living document and will be continuously updated.
+I have updated to reflect the summer programming from Tompkins country Public Library and a selection of books we have digitally that celebrate blackness.

 Free Educational Websites for Home